The Vibes Are Off: What Happens When We Lose Our Shared Reality

 A recent paper published in Social Psychological and Personality Science also found that on days when people's political perceptions weren't echoed in a shared reality — as in, their fellow citizens voted for the "wrong" person or expressed approval for the wrong idea — they expressed more happiness in their family relationships than they did when their political perceptions were affirmed by the general consensus.
 The paper suggests that this shows our need to find validation about reality from somewhere; if my perception of reality isn't confirmed by a broader population, I place greater value on the reassurance that a closer social group can give me.

 But the nature of a pandemic means that people are isolated both physically and psychologically.
-Quarantine has made it harder to find comfort in friends and family.
-And if the past 17 months have included harsh realizations that close friends and family members don't see reality the way you do, that can only deepen the loneliness and disconnection of social distancing.
+Lockdowns have made it harder to find comfort in friends and family.
+And if the past 17 months have included harsh realisations that close friends and family members don't see reality the way you do, that can only deepen the loneliness and disconnection of social distancing.
 For some, the pandemic has changed how we relate our identity to other people, and whether we even feel like we belong to a society at all.

 Paradoxically, it feels like what connects us right now is that we feel disconnected.
 There's consensus on not being on the same wavelength; we're all yelling in separate rooms about our private pain.
 And when I'm shown another Tiktok about not living in a shared reality anymore, for one cynical moment I'm glad that at least the algorithm can validate me.